vashineyu/DRL_Project02_continous_control/README.md

 ## Ideas for future works
 I ran the experiment several times and found that the inital weight highly affect the result and training process.
-To reduce the unstable circumstace, a good initalization method (such as he_norm), slighly deeper network or add batch normalization to hidden layers may help a lot.
+To reduce the unstable circumstace, a good initalization method (such as he_norm), slighly deeper network or add batch normalization to hidden layers may help a lot. <br>
+However, I found many issues [1](https://www.reddit.com/r/MachineLearning/comments/671455/d_batch_normalization_in_reinforcement_learning/), [2](https://www.reddit.com/r/learnmachinelearning/comments/7jif2c/ddpg_and_batch_normalization_in_tensorflow/) and [3](https://www.zhihu.com/question/279463524) report that BN may not suitable for some RL algorithm, such as DDPG.
+It is quite confuse about the target network should apply moving statistics or batch statistic and many other issues.
+Hence, about how to stablize the internal weight might be a interesting issue in DDPG algorithm.